hzs0084/bigsusman-Notes/README.md

 	- Practice speaking aloud everything you know about a topic, even details you think might be irrelevant.
 	- Doooo theeeeemmm yes they can be annoying to organise but it is *worth it*.

 ### Interviewers are potential friends and they want to help you get the job, they are on your side.
-Let them help you, ask them questions, recite everything you know on a topic and *say your thought process out loud*.
+Let them help you, ask them questions, recite everything you know on a topic and *say your thought process out loud*. -->

-# Networking
+# Forensics

 - OSI Model
 	- Application; layer 7 (and basically layers 5 & 6) (includes API, HTTP, etc).